openresty/lua-resty-limit-traffic/lib/resty/limit/req.md

 Name
 ====

-resty.limit.req - Lua module for limiting request rate for OpenResty/ngx_lua.
+resty.limit.req - Lua module for limiting request rate for OpenResty/ngx_lua, using the "leaky bucket" method.

 Table of Contents
 =================